Why GitHub is Essential for Network Automation

 What is Git and Why Does it Matter?

 The fundamental idea behind most source code control systems is to allow you, the coder or programmer, to work on changes and fixes to the code in an isolated situation.
-There, you have your own copy of the code and then when you're ready, add your changes into the main set of code.
+There, you have your own copy of the code, and then when you're ready, add your changes to the main set of code.
 Each copy of the code — the original and the one you're working on — is known as a branch of the code.
-The process of combining your changes back into the original code is called merging.
+Combining your changes back into the original code is called merging.

 Most of them require a central place from where the team members get their copies of code (a process called checking out).
 Git, however, takes a slightly different approach.
-You still get your code from a central location of sorts, but that central location (called a repository or repo for short) lives right on your own computer.
-If you have other team members working on the same code, they too get an entire repository of the code.
+You still get your code from a central location, but that central location (called a repository or repo for short) lives right on your computer.
+If you have other team members working on the same code, they, too, get an entire repository of the code.

-At this point your master is no longer the same as the master on your teammates' computers.
-You'll then send your copy of master to your teammates, and they'll treat the master they're receiving as a separate branch and merge it into their own copies of master.
-Now everybody has the same master.
+At this point, your master is no longer the same as the master on your teammates' computers.
+You'll then send your copy of the Master to your teammates, and they'll treat the Master they're receiving as a separate branch and merge it into their own copies of the Master.
+Now, everybody has the same master.

 Clone

-In order to clone a repo from GitHub, you first have to set up an SSH key linked to your GitHub account.
-This process isn't difficult but has several steps, too many to describe here.
+To clone a repo from GitHub, you must first set up an SSH key linked to your GitHub account.
+This process isn't difficult but has several steps, which are too many to describe here.
 Instead, take a look at the official documentation.

 1 git clone repo–url

 You'll be replacing "repo-url" with the full URL you copied.
 This will create a directory and initialize it with the repo.
-If you want to practice on an existing repo, Google github practice repository.
+If you want to practice on an existing repo, use the Google GitHub practice repository.
 Here's one that you might try.

 Branching